The easiest way to find out if you like something is to try it for yourself

 A: These events are run by a licensed firearms instructor through Ipswich Sporting Firearms Pty Ltd (atf ISF Trust).
-Cost is $110 per head including GST.
-Preferred payment is via direct deposit with funds cleared prior to the event, or Visa or MasterCard over the phone prior to the event, although cash on the day can be accepted.
-We do not accept cheques, and unfortunately we do not have EFTPOS facilities at the range.
+Cost is $120 per person including GST.
+Preferred payment is via direct deposit with funds cleared prior to the event, or Visa or MasterCard over the phone prior to the event, although cash on the day will of course be accepted, and we also have EFTPOS facilities for Visa and MasterCard debit/credit available at the range as well.
+We do not accept cheques.
 Tax Invoices with banking details will be provided on request.

 Q: Do I need any safety equipment?

 A: Yes - we will provide eye and hearing protection for you to use during your visit - use of eye and hearing protection during live firing is mandatory for all participants and spectators